play86/play86/README.md

 - 📍 Based in Lagos, Nigeria
 - 🎯 Currently pursuing: **CompTIA A+** certification
-- 💼 Targeting: IT Support Technician roles
+- 💼 Targeting: IT Support Technician roles, IT Hepldesk Roles
 - 🛠️ Background in front-end development (HTML, CSS, JavaScript)

 ---